localstack/docs/content/en/references/init-hooks.md

 ## Usage example

-If you have more complex state,  [Cloud Pods](https://docs.localstack.cloud/user-guide/cloud-pods/)  and  [how to auto load them on startup](https://docs.localstack.cloud/user-guide/cloud-pods/auto-load/)  may be a good option to look into!
+If you have more complex state,  [Cloud Pods](https://docs.localstack.cloud/user-guide/cloud-pods/)  and  [how to auto-load them on startup](https://docs.localstack.cloud/user-guide/cloud-pods/auto-load/)  may be a good option to look into!

 But for simple state, for example if you want to have a certain S3 bucket or DynamoDB table created when starting LocalStack, init hooks can be very useful.